 I don’t want to attend a church where I come in, sit down, and just accept everything that’s happening around me without thought.
-I don’t want to attend a church where my personal preferences are always met (not sure this would exist anywhere, but you know… if it did, it wouldn’t be good!).
+I don’t want to attend a church where my personal preferences are always met.
 I don’t want to attend a church where it would become easy for me to place the responsibility for my spirituality on the leadership.
 I don’t want to attend a church where the worship is always catered to my liking and I could gradually start expecting a “worship experience” at church to fulfill my need to interact with God.
 And I especially don’t want to be in a place where I look all around and only find people who agree with me.

 Because here’s a newsflash, y’all: I’m not always right.
 I don’t always interpret Scripture perfectly.
 I don’t always know the right answers or have a good reason for whatever I am claiming.
 I don’t always know what truth actually is.

-So if everyone around me is in agreement with me, and everything at my church is just comfortable, then probably the places where I am wrong will just keep getting wronger.
+So if everyone around me is in agreement with me, and everything at my church is just comfortable, then probably the places where I am wrong will just keep getting more wrong.
 My misinterpretations of Scripture will just keep getting bigger.
 The lies I am believing will never be addressed.